Charles Mathieu Isidore Decaen: French Revolution

 In 1796 he served under Moreau in the operations near the Rhine and he distinguished himself in the passage of the river and the siege of Kehl, for which he was awarded a sword of honor by the French Directory.
 In 1800 he captured Munich and that December he commanded a division in the Battle of Hohenlinden.
 In that battle, he reacted "confidently and aggressively" in a confusing situation in heavy forest during a snowstorm.
 His attack defeated the southernmost Austrian column and contributed greatly to the overall French success.
 For his role at Hohenlinden he was promoted to general of division (Major-General).

 Service to the Empire

 In Pondicherry

 Possibly singled out for "exile" by Napoleon Bonaparte for his association with Moreau's Army of the Rhine, Decaen was sent on a difficult mission to the French establishment in India in 1802.
-From 1803 to 1810, he defended the remote Île Bourbon (Réunion) and Isle de France (Mauritius) against all the efforts of the British.
-Ultimately overwhelmed by superior numbers, he obtained an honorable capitulation.
+From 1803 to 1810, he oversaw the defence of Réunion (which Decaen rename Isle Bonaparte in 1806) and Isle de France against the British.
+Overwhelmed by superior numbers, he surrendered during the British invasion of Isle de France in late 1810.
 He released Matthew Flinders from house arrest in April 1810, a few months before the Battle of Grand Port (August) and the capitulation to the British on 3 December of the same year.